 Standing Committee is responsible for insuring all property occupied by a parish (see Standing Resolution VI).
 The insurance scheme is run on a cooperative basis; by purchasing together at the Diocese level economies of scale can be realised.

-The broker used by the Diocese is the Anglican Insurance Board (AIB).
-The AIB ensures that competitive premiums are secured and processes all claims.
-It also keeps a claims history of the Diocese.
-Any claims should be made through the Diocesan office to the AIB.
+The Diocese participates in the Anglican Church of New Zealand’s material damage and business interruption programme operated by the Anglican Insurance Board.
+The AIB uses economies of scale and levy relief arrangements to ensure that competitive premiums are secured. and processes all claims.
+It also keeps a claims history of the Diocese Any claims should be made through the Diocesan office to the AIB.

 Risk management is vitally important in preventing or minimising accidents and insurance claims, and therefore reducing premiums.
 Fire, accident, thefts, malicious damage, and so on can all be minimised if careful attention is paid to risk management.